 Better digestion: Getting back to the basics

-These days it’s so easy to get carried away with the latest food and diet trends, to demonize certain foods because we’ve been told they’re “bad for us”, or to try countless supplements that are supposed to help with digestion.
-Of course certain diets and avoiding specific foods can help with digestion types of issues, but the problem is, we often lose sight of the basics.
-I recently sat down with holistic nutritionist and founder of My Edible Advice Jennifer Brott for her tips on how to improve digestion by keeping it simple!
+These days it’s so easy to get carried away with the latest food and diet trends, to demonize certain foods because we’ve been told they’re “bad” for us, or to try countless supplements that are supposed to help with digestion.
+Of course certain diets and avoiding specific foods can help with some digestive issues, but the problem is, we often lose sight of the basics.
+I sat down with holistic nutritionist and founder of My Edible Advice Jennifer Brott for her tips on how to improve digestion by keeping it simple!
 Here’s what she had to say:

 Remember the fundamentals

 We really need to get back to the fundamentals like, are you chewing?
 You have to break down your food and cover it with digestive enzymes because this is where sugar starts to break down and doesn’t happen again along the whole course of the digestive process.
 They say to chew your food minimum 30 times each bite, but optimally it should be much higher, even upwards of 60.
 [If you’re having digestive problems] you can also always use a blender to do some of the pre-digesting for you, and make soups or smoothies.